This is a sponsored post on seven great eco-friendly and sustainable wedding ideas.

 I’m pretty sure, by the law of averages, that some Moral Fibres readers are getting married soon.
 If that happens to be you, then huge congratulations!
-Whilst we congratulate you and ooh and aah over your ring, pull up a pew because I’ve got seven great sustainable wedding ideas for you!
+Whilst we congratulate you and ooh and aah over your ring, pull up a pew because I’ve got seven great eco-friendly and sustainable wedding ideas for you!

-7 Ideas for A Sustainable Wedding
+Seven Ideas for An Eco-Friendly And Sustainable Wedding

 Cut flowers have a surprising carbon footprint.
-Instead, for a more sustainable wedding, consider sourcing British grown seasonal flowers for your bouquet.
+Instead, for a more sustainable wedding, consider sourcing British-grown seasonal flowers for your bouquet.
 Try the British Flower Collective to find growers and sellers near you.
 For table displays, why not consider using potted plants rather than cut flowers?
 You can then take them home after your wedding, or offer them to guests as an eco-friendly and long-lasting reminder of your special day.

 Ditch The Wedding List

-If you’re like any of my friends who have tied the knot, then their financial concerns are either saving for a honeymoon, or saving for a deposit on a property.
-Why not therefore consider using an alternative wedding list service, such as Patchwork?
+If you’re like any of my friends who have tied the knot, then their financial concerns are either saving for a honeymoon or saving for a deposit on a property.
+Why not, therefore, consider using an alternative wedding list service, such as Patchwork?

 Patchwork allows guests to contribute towards your saving goals by being able to fund parts of your honeymoon or deposit for a property.
 For example, say you want to ask guests to contribute towards your honeymoon.
 You can set up a Patchwork account where guests are given various fun options that they can treat you to on your honeymoon, such as £2 for beers on the beach; £50 for a romantic meal; £100 for a night in a hotel and so forth.
 It’s fun, feels more tangible than putting some money in an envelope, and is more sustainable than getting a gift that you don’t need or want.